What are vaccines?

 Who needs vaccines?

 Everyone needs vaccines, from babies to older adults.
-Which vaccines you should get depend on your age, which vaccines you’ve already gotten, your lifestyle, and other factors.
+Which vaccines you should get depends on your age, which vaccines you’ve already gotten, your lifestyle, and other factors.
 Your nurse or doctor can talk with you about which vaccines make the most sense for you.

 Can vaccines cause the infections they’re protecting against?

-What vaccines should I get?
+What vaccines should adults get?

 Your nurse or doctor can talk with you about the best vaccines for you.
 Some common vaccines for adults are: